 The 2D elements are also prepared in the workshop and come to site cut to size, coded and ready for placement.
 The 2D kits are suitable for rapidly filling urban voids between party walls and, in particular, for constructing overhangs that add to existing constructions.
-These easily transportable elements have a double advantage: they allows construction to begin off site, in centralized facilities, while the paperwork to obtain works licenses are processed, and at the same time they allow the work of preparation and supports to begin on site.
+These easily transportable elements have a double advantage: they allow construction to begin off site, in centralized facilities, while the paperwork to obtain works licenses are processed, and at the same time they allow the work of preparation and supports to begin on site.

 2. GRAY STAGE: Installing